Introduction: How to Make a Terrarium

-This DIY Terrarium makes a great gift, was assembled in a matter of minutes and looks really beautiful.
-Glass globes are now readily available at garden nurseries, and "air plants" like the Tilandsia that we used in this terrarium are even carried at home depot during some seasons.
-I think at one point these plants were harder to locate, but now they're becoming quite common.
+This DIY Terrarium makes a great gift, can be assembled in a matter of minutes and looks really beautiful.
+Glass globes are now readily available at garden nurseries, and air plants like the Tilandsia that we used in this terrarium are even carried at Home Depot during some seasons.
+I think at one point air plants were harder to locate, but now they're becoming quite common.
 Terrariums are simple to make and maintain, and are perfect for hanging next to a desk, bed, or by the kitchen window where they can be admired and enjoyed.

 To make a terrarium you will need:

-- succulent, if you like, although, it's not recommended to mix succulents and plants due to different watering requirements - we did anyway
+- Succulents, if you like, although, it's not recommended to mix succulents and plants due to different watering requirements - we did anyway

-The first layer in the terrarium is a thin layer of sand or pebbles for drainage.
-We chose sand because Long Island where the terrarium was constructed is literally one giant pile of sand, so if you dig down a bit, it's readily available, and free.
+The bottom layer in the terrarium is a thin layer of sand or pebbles for drainage.
+We chose sand because Long Island (where the terrarium was constructed) is literally one giant pile of sand, so if you dig down a bit, it's readily available and free.
 Small pebbles might look nicer.